Nowodzek/essays/Torres/README.md

 .ve-media https://api.artic.edu/api/v1/artworks/152961/manifest.json width=80%

 From 1990-1993 Felix Gonzalez Torres made several [*instillations of candy.*](https://www.felixgonzalez-torresfoundation.org/works/c/candy-works) [*"Unititled" (Portrait of Ross in L.A.)*](https://www.artic.edu/artworks/152961/untitled-portrait-of-ross-in-l-a) is a unique instillation because it is a work of art and considered a portrait.
-Ross Laycock was Gonzalez-Torres' partner Ross and Gonzalez-Torres suffered from HIV and both passed away from ==aids.=={Q12199} As the exhibit goes on the viewers take pieces of the candy, resulting in the same physical loss that Ross experienced in his life.
+Ross Laycock was Gonzalez-Torres' partner.Ross and Gonzalez-Torres suffered from HIV and both passed away from ==aids.=={Q12199} As the exhibit goes on the viewers take pieces of the candy, resulting in the same physical loss that Ross experienced in his life.
 This piece also speaks on the loss that Felix Gonzalez torres experienced. [^2]

 # "Untitled" (Portrait of Ross in L.A.)